-Created by the Pensions Act 2004 (subscription sensitive), The Pensions Regulator (TPR) replaced the Occupational Pensions Regulatory Authority (OPRA) from 6 April 2005.
+Created by the Pensions Act 2004, The Pensions Regulator (TPR) replaced the Occupational Pensions Regulatory Authority (OPRA) from 6 April 2005.
 TPR has wider powers and a more proactive and risk-based approach to the regulation of occupational pension schemes.

 TPR has a clear set of objectives, as follows: